juanlopes/sparrow/README.md

 Solutions are exported as SVG files in the `output` folder.
 The final SVG solutions is saved as `output/final_{name}.svg`.

-The SVG files serve as both a visualization and formal expression of the solution.
+The SVG files serve both as a visual and exact representation of the solution.
 All original shapes and their exact transformations applied to them are defined within the SVG:
 ```html
     ...